 In-game, he has stealth sections like Mary Jane’s and his storyline shows how he gets his powers and goes from Neighborhood Kid to another Friendly Neighborhood Spider-Man (basically, the same character arc as Into the Spider-Verse) — in fact, he’s the star of his own spinoff/expansion to this game.

 There’s a nice bit of representation here.
 Instead of going all-in on the White Male Lead, the game also gives a woman and an Afro-Puerto Rican their own moments to shine and contribute to the story.

 There are some big names in the voice cast and everyone does a pretty good job with the characters, and if you’ve spent any time around video games and/or anime, you’re going to recognise most of them.
 I guess there are only so many voice actors out there.

-By dint of being the lead character, Yuri Lowenthal — having also appeared as Spider-Man’s fellow Marvel hero Iceman in various TV and game adaptations, Marth in Fire Emblem, and that edgy, hot dude in Naruto (I do apologise if I’m misrepresenting his character here; I’ve only ever watched, like, half an episode of Naturo) — as Spidey delivers a significantly different version of the character that he feels a little out of character as Spidey.
+By dint of being the lead character, Yuri Lowenthal — having also appeared as Spider-Man’s fellow Marvel hero Iceman in various TV and game adaptations, Marth in Fire Emblem, and that edgy, hot dude in Naruto (I do apologise if I’m misrepresenting his character here; I’ve only ever casually watched Naruto) — as Spidey delivers a significantly different version of the character that he feels a little out of character as Spidey.

 He did start to grow on me and I recognise that he’s got a pretty good grasp on the flippant-but-friendly aspect that is probably Spider-Man’s most fundamental character trait.
 You know, beyond doing whatever a spider can.
 The performance is solid in a vacuum, but still feels a little weird as a Spider-Man.